-In certain examples, it is convenient to change the set $X$ to another forward invariant compact set.
-The following result shows that such a change to $X$, though it may affect $J$ (see Example~1.2 of~\cite{FalkStankewitz}), will not affect $\overline{J}$, the main object we study in this paper.
+In certain examples, it is convenient to change the set $X$ to a more convenient forward invariant compact set.
+The following result shows that such a change to $X$, though it may affect $J$ (see Example~\ref{ExJChanges}), will not affect $\overline{J}$, the central object of study for this paper.